-West Virginia provided a tax credit for investing in a qualified research and development company for calendar 2005 to 2008.
-Eligibility was limited based on gross receipts and annual payroll, and the company was required to have its corporate headquarters in the state.
+West Virginia provided a tax credit for investing in a qualified research and development company in calendar 2005 through 2008.
+Eligibility was limited based on gross receipts and annual payroll; in addition, the company was required to have its corporate headquarters in the state.
 The credit was equal to 50% of the investment, and a maximum of \$1 million in aggregate credits could be claimed each year.